 So, is electricity cheaper at night time?
 In most cases, yes, including weekends.
 The price difference is so significant that it can get more than two times higher from off-peak hours to peak hours.

-According to Toronto Hydro, hydro rates for winter 2023 (from November 1, 2022, to April 30, 2023), present an enormous difference between electricity prices in a single day.
-On weekdays, between 7 p.m. and 7 a.m., which is considered off-peak hours, hydro rates are 7.4 cents per kilowatt-hour (kWh), whereas at mid-peak hours, usually on weekday afternoons (from 11 a.m. to 5 p.m.), rates are much higher (10.2 cents/kWh).
+According to Toronto Hydro, hydro rates for summer 2023 (from May 1, 2023, to October 31, 2023), present an enormous difference between electricity prices in a single day.
+On weekdays, between 7 p.m. and 7 a.m., which is considered off-peak hours, hydro rates are 7.4 cents per kilowatt-hour (kWh), whereas at mid-peak hours, usually on weekday mornings and early evenings (from 7 a.m. to 11 a.m., and from 5 p.m. to 7 p.m.), rates are much higher (10.2 cents/kWh).

 Such rates indicate that you will generally spend twice as much money if you use your appliances during peak hours.
 Furthermore, if you use highly energy-consuming devices such as clothes washers and air-conditioners during that period, you could spend even more money on energy costs.

 We’ve been talking about peak hours for some time now, but what exactly does it mean?
 The Ontario Energy Board categorizes hydro rates into three groups: On-peak, mid-peak and off-peak.